-Tips to Achieve Sharp Focus-Guest Post by Jaymi McClusky
+Tips to Achieve Sharp Focus

 When Courtney first asked me to write a guest post for “Click it up a Notch” I was really excited and honored!
 That feeling quickly turned into a giant writers block as I wondered what I could possibly share with so many talented photographers!